 and is based on several more detailed block diagrams from the

 operator's manual .
-The transceiver parts (TX) are given in red,
+The transceiver parts (TX) are at the top,

-whilst the various stages of the receiver are shown in yellow.
+whilst the lower parts shows the various stages of the receiver.

-The audio frequency stages (AF) are shown in blue.
+The audio frequency stages (AF) are at the bottom right.
 The receiver is

 a straightforward heterodyne with a 1st IF frequency of 10.7 MHz.

-Some parts of the 10.7 MHz section of the receiver are shared with
+Some parts of the receiver's 10.7 MHz section are shared with

 the transmitter (AFC).